utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses.md

 > If you save the URL of a mock server to a [variable](/docs/sending-requests/variables/), you can reference it across requests.
 For example, if you have a production server and a mock server, you can have an [environment](/docs/sending-requests/managing-environments/) for each server.
 In each environment, create a variable with the same name for the mock URL.
 By using the variable in your requests, you can switch between the two environments to call the production server or the mock server.

 ## Generating random data with dynamic variables

-In this demonstration, you defined the data to be returned by the mock server in your examples.
-However, there may be cases when you want the mock server to return a response containing random data.

 To have your mock server return random data, use [dynamic variables](/docs/writing-scripts/script-references/variables-list/) in your example's response body.
 Dynamic variables are resolved as part of the mock server response and replaced with random data.
 Dynamic variables are useful for generating random data when mocking an API, and you can use them for exploratory testing and writing rich, data-driven tests.